The Three Most Often Ignored Necessary Expenses

 An Emergency Fund

 The reason why we spend on shelter is to have a safe and secure place to stay.
-For this same reason is what makes an emergency fund necessary.
+This same reason is what makes an emergency fund necessary.

 “Buying” ourselves an emergency fund provides us with a cash safety net and immediate financial security.
 It eliminates worry and anxiety when a dire need for money comes to us.